The Philosophy I Believe In

 The balance keeps the peace.

-Having spent most of her life in the northern hemisphere of the globe, Valda Taurus is inspired by the stories of survival in the Wild North.
-She has MA in Sociology and BA in Psychology.
+Having spent most of her life in the northern hemisphere of the globe, Valda Taurus is inspired by stories of survival in extreme situations, whether it be a natural disaster or an inner psychological struggle.
+She has a Masters in Sociology and a Minor in Psychology.
 Thus, it naturally flows in her manner of being an avid and judgment-free people observer.
 On the path to turning herself into a writer, she completed an advanced fiction writing course.
 Inspired by her imagination, she decided to write her first novel appealing to the subject of some psychological problems such the feelings of guilt and self-accusation.

 About this book

 When writing this novel, I decided to create characters that summoned conflicting feelings.
 There is nothing unequivocal in this world, everything is relative to many things so that to evaluate something on a two-digit scale, which is either good or bad, is doubtful at least.

 I Inherited Questions I Was Eager to Answer

 The story badly annoyed me for years.
 A decade at least.
 When my mom passed away in 2007, the story started to haunt me.
 In particular, there were two questions shadowed me everywhere.The questions that my mom had been asking herself while sorting out some mysterious relationships in her neighborhood.
 With those questions everything had been turned upside down for me before I dared, just dared, to write.
 I became obsessed with my idea of the book in which I was going to answer them.

 Dare to write!